-William Hogarth (1697-1764), Portrait of Captain Thomas Coram, 1740, 239 $\times$ 147.5 cm, Foundling Museum
+William Hogarth (1697-1764), Portrait of Captain Thomas Coram, 1740, 239 × 147.5 cm, Foundling Museum

 - This is Thomas Coram by William Hogarth.
-Note that Hogarth died the year before the previous flower painting by Mary Moser.
-(CLICK) Coram founded the Foundling Hospital in 1739 and it became the first public art gallery in England.
-So it was well established when Mary was born five years later. - At the beginning of the eighteenth century fine art was the province of the wealthy, it could not be seen in galleries and there was no active discussion about art.
+In terms of timescale Hogarth died the year before the previous flower painting by Mary Moser and four years before the Royal Academy was founded but Hogarth had his own school. - At the beginning of the eighteenth century fine art was the province of the wealthy, there were no public galleries and no active discussion about art.
 The few who knew about art had been on the Grand Tour and seen works in Italy.
+By the end of the century there were public exhibitions, an active art market and general discussion of art in the press and Hogarth had an important role to play in this. - His art appealed directly to the new middling sort.
+Compare his art with that of his father-in-law Sir James Thornhill (1675/6-1734)

-By the end of the century there were public exhibitions, an active art market and general discussion of art in the press.
-How did this come about? - Art societies can have a number of functions.
-They are a meeting place for artists to share ideas, they can include a school for teaching young artists, particularly life drawing, the ultimate skill.
-They can also organise public exhibitions for the work of their members and sometimes non-members.
-They can also increase public awareness of art and act as a prestigious accolade, particularly if they have royal backing.
-These activities came together step by step.
+- who painted huge Baroque allegorical decorative schemes.
+Hogarth, particularly his use of prints brought art to a much wider audience as did the public art gallery. - (CLICK) Coram founded the Foundling Hospital (in 1739) for abandoned children.
+It was visited by the rich and famous as a form of entertainment and it became the first public art gallery in England. - At the same time artists were forming art societies and schools where artists could meet to share ideas and provide a school for teaching young artists, particularly life drawing, the ultimate skill.
+They also organised public exhibitions for the work of their members and sometimes non-members.
+This increased public awareness of art.